 Film Review: River of No Return (1954)

-“High concept” films are not a novel phenomenon in Hollywood, and some of the examples can be found in relatively distant past.
-One of those is River of No Return, 1954 western directed by Otto Preminger.
+“High concept” films are not a novel phenomenon in Hollywood, and examples can be found in the relatively distant past.
+One such example is River of No Return, a 1954 western directed by Otto Preminger.

-Originally envisioned by Louis Lantz as some sort of remake of Italian neorealist classic The Bicycle Thieves, the script underwent significant transformation under Frank Fenton's pen.
-Typically Hollywood treatment included shift to a Western genre, a happy ending, and, most importantly, addition of major female character played by Marilyn Monroe, who was the emerging star at the time.
-This allowed not only for the romantic subplot and Hollywood glamour, but also opportunity for Monroe to sing number of catchy songs.
+Originally envisioned by Louis Lantz as a sort of remake of the Italian neorealist classic The Bicycle Thieves, the script underwent a significant transformation under Frank Fenton’s pen.
+A typically Hollywood treatment included a shift to the Western genre, a happy ending, and, most importantly, the addition of a major female character played by Marilyn Monroe, who was the emerging star at the time.
+This allowed not only for a romantic subplot and Hollywood glamour, but also the opportunity for Monroe to sing a number of catchy songs.

-The blend of genres within River of No Return, like in many such “high concept” films, doesn’t quite work.
+The blend of genres within River of No Return, as in many such “high concept” films, doesn’t quite work.
 Otto Preminger directed the film out of contractual obligations and never felt at ease with westerns.
 His discomfort with the genre is palpable, reflected in certain action sequences that lack the desired impact, such as Calder's confrontation with Indians on the raft.
-On the other hand, River of No Return holds distinction as one of the first Hollywood films with squibs used during the production of shooting scene.
-The scene appears at the very end and the effect is hardly noticeable, mainly due to heavy censorship standards of Hays Code.
+On the other hand, River of No Return holds the distinction of being one of the first Hollywood films to use squibs during a shooting scene.
+The scene appears at the very end and the effect is hardly noticeable, mainly due to the heavy censorship standards of the Hays Code.

 RATING: 6/10 (++)